 Band or DJ?

 Throwbacks or top 40?

 The entertainment you book will play a part in the vibe of your reception.
 The options are seemingly endless when trying to decide on the songs to add to your wedding reception playlist.
 If the entertainment you choose for the night is cool with it, it might be worthwhile to make a list of some must-plays.
 If you’re open to asking some guests for suggestions, that could be a big help, too!

 Being music fanatics ourselves, it’s super fun to discover new artists and make Spotify playlist upon Spotify playlist.
 I know one of my favorite things to do for those I love is to make playlists & mixtapes – I once made custom CDs for all of my friends for Christmas one year (custom album artwork and all).
-With that being said, We made a reception-inspired Spotify playlist (linked below) and will be talking about how to pick the best tunes for your own wedding reception playlist.
+With that being said, I made a reception-inspired Spotify playlist (linked below) and will be talking about how to pick the best tunes for your own wedding reception playlist.